Select from the following:

 Admitted students have until April 15 to accept an offer of admission.
 To accept an offer, return to the Online Application for Admission.
 A Private Access Code (PAC) is needed to set up a UW NetID, which is needed to accept admission.
 Contact the Registration Office at firstname.lastname@example.org or 206-543-8580 for PAC inquiries.
 Applicants who did not set up a UW NetID (University of Washington Network Identification) when applying must set one up now as a "student".

 **Please note, the NetID you choose will also be the beginning of your UW email address.
-For example, if you choose student7 as your NetID your UW email address will be firstname.lastname@example.org.
+For example, if student7 is selected as a NetID the corresponding email address will be email@example.com.**

 Enrollment Confirmation Deposit

-The $250 enrollment confirmation deposit (ECD) can be paid using a credit card or webcheck from a bank.
+The $250 enrollment confirmation deposit (ECD) should be paid by April 15.
+The deposit can be paid using a credit card or webcheck from a bank.
 Webcheck payments must be made in United States Dollars (USD).
-If assistance is required when paying the ECD, please email email@example.com.
+If assistance is required when paying the ECD, please email firstname.lastname@example.org.
 Once an admitted students has accepted an offer on-line and payed the enrollment deposit, confirmation of enrollment is complete; there is no physical packet that is mailed out.
 See also ECD process slides.pdf

 Any time a student moves after being admitted, they are encouraged to make changes in the Online Application for Admission.
 Look for the “update profile” link in the top right corner of the application screen.